cheginit/til/jupyter/app.md

 # Run Jupyter Lab as an Application

-You can run Jupyter Lab as an applicaton using application mode of Chrome as follows:
+You can run Jupyter Lab as an application using application mode of Chrome as follows:

 ```bash
 jupyter lab --no-browser /dev/null 2>&1 & \